nmcb/scala-minio-client/README.md

 mc admin update local
 ```

-### Contributing
+### Pull Requests

 PRs are appreciated.
-During development and to test changes, start the MinIO server locally:
+During day to day development and to test local changes, start
+the MinIO server locally:

 ```shell
 minio server ~/data --console-address localhost:9001
 ```

-And when you call it a day, don't forget to stop the MinIO server:
+And when you call it a day, don't forget to stop the MinIO server, and commit your code:

 ```shell
 mc admin service stop local